SeaCastle/LinuxThings/linux-setup.md

 ##Vim
 Don't forget to run :PlugInstall to install all plugins / colorschemes etc
   - if still using xcodedarkcpp then cp LinuxThings/extra/colors/xcodedarkcpp ~/.vim/colors

+If using nvim-treesitter then look here [https://github.com/nvim-treesitter/nvim-treesitter]
+  - Especially look under the "Adding parsers" section